-Trump-Putin call: What’s holding up a Russia-Ukraine ceasefire?
+Trump-Putin call: Could it lead to a Russia-Ukraine ceasefire?

 What is holding up a ceasefire?

-Zelenskyy said Putin’s empty seat at the negotiating table kept a ceasefire agreement from taking shape since Russia was represented by a low-level delegation of officials who could not make decisions.
+Zelenskyy said Putin’s empty seat at the negotiating table kept a ceasefire from taking shape because Russia was represented by a low-level delegation of officials who had not been given the power to make decisions.

 But while the Ukrainian leader was critical of Putin, Trump appeared empathetic.
 At a news conference in Doha, Qatar, on the second leg of his Middle East trip last week, Trump suggested it was unrealistic to have expected Putin to attend the talks unless the US president attended too.

 He doubled down on that view hours later.
-“Nothing’s going to happen until Putin and I get together,” Trump told reporters on Thursday on board Air Force One flight to the United Arab Emirates, where the US president visited after Qatar.
+“Nothing’s going to happen until Putin and I get together,” Trump told reporters on Thursday on an Air Force One flight to the United Arab Emirates, which the US president visited after Qatar.

 “Everyone could see that the Russian delegation in Istanbul was of a very low level.
 None of them were people who actually make decisions in Russia.
 Still, I sent our team,” Zelenskyy wrote in an X post on Friday after the talks in Turkiye concluded.